Modeling RF Front End in Radar System Simulation

 This example includes two Simulink® models:

-Several examples, such as End-to-End Monostatic Radar and Automotive Adaptive Cruise Control Using FMCW and MFSK Technology have shown that one can build end-to-end radar systems in Simulink using Phased Array System Toolbox.
+Several examples, such as Simulating Test Signals for a Radar Receiver in Simulink and Automotive Adaptive Cruise Control Using FMCW and MFSK Technology (Radar Toolbox) have shown that one can build end-to-end radar systems in Simulink using Phased Array System Toolbox™.
 In many cases, once the system model is built, the next step could be adding more fidelity in different components.
 A popular candidate for such a component is the RF front end.
 One advantage of modeling the system in Simulink is the capability of performing multidomain simulations.

 The following sections show two examples of incorporating RF Blockset modeling capability in radar systems built with Phased Array System Toolbox.

-The first model is adopted from example End-to-End Monostatic Radar which simulates a monostatic pulse radar with one target.
+The first model is adapted from example Simulating Test Signals for a Radar Receiver in Simulink which simulates a monostatic pulse radar with one target.
 From the diagram itself, the model below looks identical to the model shown in that example.

 When the model is executed, the resulting plot is also the same.